depdis/Depth_Distribution/README.md

 |  4    | SYNTHIA to Mapillary 7 classes (full resolution) |
 |  5   | SYNTHIA to Mapillary 7 classes (low resolution) |

-Download the weights from [Google Drive](https://drive.google.com/drive/folders/1R6IWvC6DHiYyyvXlxwljoS_BYyEBSPd4)  and put it in  folder  <project_root>/pretrained_models  for initializing resnet-101 backbone.
+Download the weights from here  [Google Drive](https://drive.google.com/drive/folders/1R6IWvC6DHiYyyvXlxwljoS_BYyEBSPd4)  and put it in  folder  <project_root>/pretrained_models  for initializing resnet-101 backbone.

 In addition, Gaussian mixture model parameters can be calculated by [gmm-torch](https://github.com/ldeecke/gmm-torch)